-Thioglycollate broth which contains nutrient broth and 1% thioglycollate is also used to cultivate anerobes.
+Thioglycollate broth which contains nutrient broth and 1% thioglycollate is also used to cultivate anaerobes.

-Before inoculation RCM/CMB medium is boiled to make it oxygen free.
-After inoculation it is covered with a layer of sterile liquid paraffin oil to prevent entry of oxygen in the medium.
+Before inoculation RCM/CMB medium is boiled to make it oxygen-free.
+After inoculation, it is covered with a layer of sterile liquid paraffin oil to prevent the entry of oxygen in the medium.
 The ingredients present in the medium help to maintain the anaerobic (reduced) environment.

-- Unsaturated fatty acids present in meat utilize oxygen for auto-oxidation, this reaction is catalysed by haematin in the meat.
+- Unsaturated fatty acids present in meat utilize oxygen for auto-oxidation, this reaction is catalyzed by haematin in the meat.

 - Glutathione and cysteine (both are reducing agents) present in meat also utilize oxygen.

-- Sulphydryl compounds (present in cysteine) also contribute for a reduced oxidation-reduction potential.
+- Sulphydryl compounds (present in cysteine) also contribute to a reduced oxidation-reduction potential.

-(*for detailed explanation of each component and its significance, read the composition and functions of ingredients below)
+(*for a detailed explanation of each component and its significance, read the composition and functions of ingredients below)

 Ingredients per liter of deionized water:*